 Understand Abortion Procedures

 If you plan to visit an abortion clinic in the Annapolis, Bowie or Severna Park areas, it’s important to remember that abortion is a medical procedure.
-The Pregnancy Clinic has a licensed medical staff available to discuss your abortion options.
-Visit our clinic to learn what you can expect from each type of abortion procedure.
-Talk to our professionals about your questions.
-Contact the Pregnancy Clinic to make an appointment for a free abortion information consultation, pregnancy test, and viability ultrasound if needed.
+Contact the Pregnancy Clinic to make an appointment for a free, confidential, professional abortion information consultation, pregnancy test, and viability ultrasound if needed.

 The Abortion Pill (Mifeprex) is the most common medication abortion procedure in the United States.
 The Abortion Pill may cause serious side effects, including failure to terminate the pregnancy.
 In spite of the risks, the FDA has extended the approved time frame for the Abortion Pill from 49 days (7 weeks) to 70 days (10 weeks) from the last menstrual period.

 Medication abortion requires a three (or more) step process.
 The first step is visiting an abortion provider for an assessment and the first dose of medication.
 Two days later, the patient takes a second dose of medication at home.
 After this dose, cramping will begin to expel the embryo.
 The final step is to return to the abortion provider to determine if the abortion procedure was complete.

 If medication abortion fails or is incomplete, a surgical abortion may be required.
 If you’re considering a medical abortion, make sure you have all the information about this procedure and the surgical options as well.
 Contact the Pregnancy Clinic to make an appointment for a free pregnancy test and medical consultation with our medical staff.

 Morning After Pill

 Factors To Consider Before Taking The Morning After Pill

 Is Abortion Painful?